adityakoolkarni/domain_adaption_using_nas/README.md

 ## Table of contents

 ## Requirements <a name="requirements"></a>
+Use the requirements.txt file to create a virtual environment.
+That is , conda create --name <env> --file requirements.txt.

+## Running the Code
+sh script.sh
+Update: GPU number if you have multiple GPU's

 ## Dataset <a name="dataset"></a>
   MNIST for source domain, USBS for target domain